slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'If you are feeling stressed out.. breathe.'*

 Best antidepressant is knowing we matter to others.
 Exercise a close second, burn extra calories to diminish the need of control.
-Fasting is also relevant, debug your brain as much as you can.
+Fasting is also relevant, debug your body as much as you can.

 > *'If I had to prescribe two things to improve health and happiness in the world, it’s movement and play.' -- Jason Nemer*